Key Development Projects

 Solihull Town Centre is already a very well established retail, leisure and office location with a number of high profile occupiers.
 The Touchwood Shopping Centre provides Solihull and the wider region with an attractive and vibrant range of stores, being home to John Lewis, Apple and other attractive brands including Tesla, Joules and Swarovski.

 The Town Centre has also been identified as having capacity to accommodate new development particularly in the office and residential sectors.
-The Council is currently in the process of developing a revised Town centre Masterplan which identifies the strategic development opportunity sites as well as the additional infrastructure requirements necessary to facilitate this development and wider growth.
+The Council is currently in the process of developing a revised Town Centre Masterplan which identifies the strategic development opportunity sites as well as the additional infrastructure requirements necessary to facilitate this development and wider growth.

 The Council controls a substantial land holding within the Town Centre which gives the public sector the necessary leverage to be able to make the strategic interventions required to drive forward change.
 This could potentially be achieved through working with partners but also by progressing those opportunity sites already fully within Council control.
 Higher density residential development within the centre and the accelerated supply of Grade A office space is considered key to this strategy, which can in turn help to drive the evolution of the retail offer and night-time economy.

-For a number of years Solihull MBC has been successful in promoting regeneration and economic growth in North Solihull through the North Solihull Partnership which focused on the renewal of Village Centres and investment in new residential development.
+For a number of years Solihull Council has been successful in promoting regeneration and economic growth in North Solihull through the North Solihull Partnership which focused on the renewal of Village Centres and investment in new residential development.

 Several opportunities still need to be progressed through to delivery and working in parallel with the wider UK Central agenda, there is the opportunity to bring forward substantial additional housing stock and significant Town Centre renewal through new sustainable mixed use commercial developments in Chelmsley Wood and Kingshurst.